andraugust/andraugust.github.io/cnn-texture-bias.md

 These images tend to retain the overall shape of the foreground subject (class label), but certainly not the texture, at least not on average.

-As desires, training on SIN reduces texture bias on the cue-conflict images:
+As desired, training on SIN reduces texture bias on the cue-conflict images:

 <center><img src="CNNTextureBias/5.png" style="zoom:30%;"></center>